Emmiydev/Qn-Forum-Blogger/README.md

 # Forum Blogger Template

-This theme is adapted from [Dinh Cong Tan](https://github.com/f7deat) A Big Thanks to Dinh Cong Tan.
+This theme is adapted from [Dinh Cong Tan](https://github.com/f7deat).
+A Big Thanks to Dinh Cong Tan !

 # Qn-Forum-Blogger